equinor/WINC_OnePager/README.md

 ### 2. Commandline option
 Two python scripts for commandline option are available in directory `experiments`.
 One script, **well_sketch.py**, can be used for generating a well sketch, **well_sketch_pressure.py** can be used for generating both a well sketch and a pressure plot.

 The followings are some of  the sample runs.
-In either way, you should run the python script inside the ```SCREEN``` directory.
+In either way, you should run the python script inside the ```WINC_OnePager``` directory.

 1. To test **well_sketch.py**, run either of the followings:
 ```